NeutrinoBird/AdventureBuilder/README.md

 This is a system for building web adventure games.
 It is currently a work-in-progress, though the builder portion of the project is fully functional.

 The project requires a PHP/MySQL server to function.
 It implements Backbone.js, Marionette.js, jQuery, and Bootstrap to drive the interface.
 All stylesheets are compiled via SASS.
-Eventually, all javascript files in this project will be compiled and minified.
+Eventually, all JavaScript files in this project will be compiled and minified.

 ## SETUP